Free ETF Report

 Graphex Group

-Graphex Group is a Hong Kong-listed graphite processing and anode material company with over a decade of commercial-scale production experience in China and an ambition to build a parallel mine-to-battery supply chain in North America through its US subsidiary, Graphex Technologies LLC, headquartered in Warren, Michigan.
-The company operates spherical graphite and coated spherical graphite production in Qingdao, Shandong Province, China, with current nameplate capacity of approximately 10,000 tpa and plans to expand to 50,000 tpa in the near term.
+Graphex Group is a Hong Kong-listed graphite processing and anode material company with over a decade of commercial-scale production experience in China.
+Its shareholders have approved the disposal of its US subsidiary, Graphex Technologies LLC of Warren, Michigan, and management has said it intends to concentrate resources on China.
+The company operates spherical graphite and coated spherical graphite production in Qingdao, Shandong Province, China, with current nameplate capacity of approximately 10,000 tpa and a stated expansion target of 50,000 tpa.

 Downstream Processor